Losing a friend or loved one suddenly is always a shock.

 I hadn’t realized what a fixer-upper Jovi’s “African Queen” was; her descriptions had been so full of buoyant enthusiasm.
 Gradually I realized that she was describing it as it would become, not as it was.
 The frustration began seeping through in our phone conversations – being a petite, albeit fiery lady in her 50s made it difficult for her to deal with the hard-nosed shipyard technicians on Syros.

-One bright spot came in the middle of the summer heat – her application made the first cut and would go on for review by individual board members at the Onasis Foundation!
+One bright spot came in the middle of the summer heat – her grant made the first cut and would go on for review by individual board members at the Onasis Foundation!
 That was a vital injection of self-confidence.
 She stuck to her guns, sanding and polishing along with them, to get the technicians working with her rather than against her.

 On December 17th, 2010 Jovi called me at 10 p.m.

 I had never heard her so happy.
 She had finally made amends with her former lover, a rift that had caused her tremendous pain and self-doubt.
-Her project had been shortlisted for the grant and she had finally located the builders of the boat and could finish refitting her properly.
+Her project had been shortlisted for the grant and she had finally located the original builders of the boat and could refit her properly.
 She excitedly told me that as soon as the Halcyon days arrived, she was sailing down to Crete to abduct me for a celebratory cruise.

 On the morning of December 18th, 2010, exactly one year to the day that we met face to face, I received a call from Jovi’s cell phone.